sagemath/sagewiki_to_gh-2022-10-10/topology.md

 <<Anchor(king)>>
 === Spkg of David Green and Simon King ===
 Based on C-programs of David Green, Simon King created Cython modules for the computation of cohomology rings of finite p-groups with coefficients in GF(p).
-Currently this seems to be by far the most powerful framework for computing modular cohomology of finite p-groups.
+Currently this seems to be by far the most powerful framework for computing modular cohomology rings of finite p-groups.
 Results can be found [[http://users.minet.uni-jena.de/~king/cohomology/|here]].
 It seems that we are close to making a spkg out of it.
 Next project would be to study Steenrod actions.

 <<Anchor(kenzo)>>
 === Kenzo ===